 The Epstein-Barr virus causes or contributes to some kinds of cancer, including Burkitt (or Burkitt's) lymphoma, nasopharyngeal carcinoma, and some cases of Hodgkin (or Hodgkin's) lymphoma and stomach cancer.
 It may also cause some cases of fibromyalgia, chronic fatigue syndrome, and multiple sclerosis, although this is less certain.

 The possible connection between EBV and fibromyalgia is especially interesting to me.
-My sister has suffered from fibromyalgia, chronic fatigue syndrome, and migraines for many years.
+My sister has suffered from fibromyalgia, chronic fatigue, and migraines for many years.
 The three conditions often accompany one another.
 The cause of fibromyalgia is unknown, although there are a variety of theories to explain its origin.
 One of them is that the Epstein Barr virus causes or contributes to the disease.